nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 Upon the draft recipe is regarded as fixed and no longer changes, it will be added into recipebook.

+### 3.9 Changing ingredients of a dish `[Coming in V2.0]`

+The DishList contains all the dishes which also contains a list of ingredients each.
+However, there may be a case where there is a large number of ingredients for a dish.
+Thus there may be be a typo and the chef needs to amend the error. additionally, the ingredients for a certain dish may need changes as the chef may want to change the recipe, hence with this feature, he may be able to do so.

 ## 4. Command Summary

 <u>Main Menu</u>